Enas-Ijaabo/MapReduce/README.md

 - Maven
 - ubuntu

-# How To Run The FrameWork
+# How To Run The Framework

 1- install Docker 18.09.0
 * *Note: You Do Not need to install anything else, because everything you need (java 8, javafx 8, ubuntu, etc ...) will be automatically installed when you pull the images from DockerHub* *